Last Updated on October 3, 2022

 We consume A LOT of stuff!
 Like we talked about on day one.

-The reason it’s important to declutter is to redistribute your resources.
-It’s important that we start looking at our belongings as resources.
+The reason it’s important to declutter and organize is to redistribute your resources.
+It’s important that we start looking at our belongings as resources and begin the process of minimalism decluttering.

 There are no wild blenders people pick from trees.
 Although, imagining a blender tree is pretty hilarious.